Manuel Uruchurtu Ramírez: Folk tale

 During the following decades, an unsubstantiated account of Uruchurtu's final moments became popular in Mexico.
 The story claimed that on the night of the sinking of the Titanic, Uruchurtu had managed to find a seat on a lifeboat only to give it up in favor of a second-class lady named Elizabeth Ramell Nye (age 29) in a selfless act of chivalry.

 Despite the fact that Nye's own detailed account of the events fail to even mention Uruchurtu, the story went unchallenged in Mexico until 2012, when writer Guadalupe Loaeza debunked it while promoting her novel The Gentleman of the Titanic.
 The fictional nature of the story has also been confirmed by Nye's biographer, David Bryceson, who called the story a "baseless...moving tale".

+Legacy

+Uruchurtu's family home in Hermosillo, the Casa Uruchurtu, is now the headquarters of the Sonoran History Society (Sociedad Sonorense de Historia).
+In 2024, the Hermosillo municipal government unveiled an anchor-shaped monument in his memory on the waterfront in Bahía de Kino.